MimiMagusin/Riddle_Game/03-css/README.md

 # CSS: Colors, Fonts and Backgrounds

-Your page index page looks something like this:
+Your index page looks something like this:

 ![Index Page](RG_index_unstyled.png)